-Figure A9.1 presents a simple model of student demand and state and local government support.
-The right side of the graph is a standard demand curve (D) showing student enrollment as a function of student tuition and fees.
-Enrollment is measured in terms of total credit hour equivalents (CHEs) and expressed as a percentage of the college's current CHE production.
+is measured in terms of total credit hour equivalents (CHEs) and expressed as a percentage of the college's current CHE production.
 Current student tuition and fees are represented by p', and state and local government support covers C% of all costs.
 At this point in the analysis, it is assumed that the college has only two sources of revenues: 1) student tuition and fees and 2) state and local government support.

 Figure A9.2 shows another important reference point in the model-where state and local government support is 0%, student tuition and fees are increased to p", and CHE production is at Z% (less than 100%).
 The reduction in CHEs reflects the price elasticity of the students' demand for education, i.e., the extent to which the students' decision to attend the college is affected by the change in tuition and fees.
-Ignoring for the moment those issues concerning the college's minimum operating scale (considered below in the section called "Calculating benefits at the shutdown point"), the implication for the investment analysis is that benefits to state and local government must be adjusted to
+Ignoring for the moment those issues concerning the college's minimum operating scale (considered below in the section called "Calculating benefits at the shutdown point"), the implication for the investment analysis is that benefits to state and local government must be adjusted to net out the benefits that the college can provide absent state and local government support, represented as Z% of the college's current CHE production in Figure A9.2.